Telangana Pollution Control Board

-The Telangana Pollution Control Board is an ministry of Government of Telangana.
-It is body of the Department of Health and Family Welfare, Government of the State of Telangana, India.
-The board is charged with enforcing laws related to environmental protection.
+The Telangana Pollution Control Board (TGPCB) is a ministry of Government of Telangana.
+It operates under the Department of Health and Family Welfare, Government of the State of Telangana, India.
+The board is tasked with enforcing laws related to environmental protection.

 History

-TSPCB was constituted under Sec.4 of Water (Prevention & Control of Pollution) Act, 1974 and Section 5 of Air (Prevention & Control of Pollution) Act, 1981, on 07-07-2014.
+TGPCB was established under Section 4 of the Water (Prevention & Control of Pollution) Act, 1974 and under Section 5 of the Air (Prevention & Control of Pollution) Act, 1981, on 07-07-2014.

 Responsibilities

 The Board has the responsibility of implementing a series of Environmental Acts and Rules: